 499_rayventory_devices_relations

 This create the Relation Table for Virtual Devices.
 We need to talk with Aspera how the Relation should come.
 Why by Bertelsmann we need to send this in other way then it is at the moment in the connector.
 After this we should define this.

+One XML per relation (e.g. Hyper-V, VMWare, LPAR,…)

 500_rayventory_inv_raw_arp